 - Count your drinks.
 It's easy to consume more alcohol than you realise, especially if you're at the pub on Australia Day.
 Drinks served in bars or restaurants often contain more than 1 standard drink (a 'standard drink' is supposed to be a can or bottle of mid-strength beer, 100ml of wine or a 30ml shot of spirits).

-Australian Guidelines recommend healthy adults drink no more than 2 standard drinks per day, and no more than 4 standard drinks on a single occasion.
+Australian Guidelines recommend healthy adults drink no more than 4 standard drinks per day, and no more than 10 standard drinks per week.
 Set yourself a drinks limit for the day and stick to it.

 For more advice, check out healthdirect's top 7 tips for safe drinking.

-- Protect yourself from the sun - even if it's cloudy.
+- Protect yourself from the sun — even if it's cloudy.
 According to the Cancer Council, you can get sun damage on windy, cloudy and cool days.
 Sun damage is caused by ultraviolet (UV) radiation, not the temperature, so an overcast summer day can have similar UV levels to a sunny summer day.
 In fact, UV radiation not only penetrates some clouds but can be more intense due to reflection off the clouds.
-You can read all about sun protection here.
+Read more about sun protection here.

 Want more like this?